rjendoubi/cdw-2023/README.md

 -----
 ## Lab 3 - Managed Tables

-Run “CREATE TABLE AS SELECT” queries to create full ACID ORC type of the tables.
-This creates curated versions of the data which are optimal for BI usage.
+Run `CREATE TABLE AS SELECT` queries to create new versions of each table.
+These new versions will be stored internally the ORC file format, which will be more performant for BI use-cases.

+They will also support full (ACID)[https://en.wikipedia.org/wiki/ACID] transactions, making them safe to update while other users are querying them.

-*Do all these steps in the* **“db\_user001”..”db\_user020”** *unless otherwise noted.*
+*Do all these steps in your **hol\_\*\*** database unless otherwise noted.*

 ```sql
 drop table if exists airlines_orc;